bpfman/bpfman/docs/developer-guide/shipping-bytecode.md

 ## Backwards compatible OCI compliant spec

-This variant makes use of existing OCI conventions to represent EBPF Bytecode as container images.
+This variant makes use of existing OCI conventions to represent eBPF Bytecode as container images.

 ### Image Layers